Get insider access

 0.39 dB

 This speaker has superb dynamics.
 It gets pretty loud, especially compared to the Ultimate Ears EPICBOOM.
-Plus, there isn't a lot of compression when you play it at max volume, so your audio reproduction remains clear and pure.
+Plus, although it gets as loud as the Brane X, there isn't as much compression when you play it at max volume, so your audio reproduction remains clear and pure.
 This makes it well-suited to parties and large gatherings, whether they're in large rooms or outdoors.

 Active Features